Leadership, Equity, and Inquiry

 Submit an up-to-date résumé that lists at least two years of work and educational experience.

-Review the goals of the higher education program and upload an essay that addresses the following topics.
+Review the goals of the Leadership, Equity, and Inquiry program and upload an essay that addresses the following topics.

 Personal Qualities – What qualities do you possess and what experiences have you had that demonstrate your commitment to working toward a more socially just world?